What is LIFO Liquidation?

 - In general use of this practice (without any planned liquidation), the market may perceive this as the company’s shortfall in funds or lack of analysis of sales, or even financial threats for the company.

 Following LIFO liquidation may be tempting to distort the financial statements and evade taxes, in comparison to FIFO inventory management; however, it is not treated as the best practice bylaws.
-There have been various discussions to amend laws around LIFO liquidation, in order that companies follow more ethical approaches of reporting.
+There have been various discussions to amend laws around such liquidation so that companies follow more ethical approaches of reporting.

 This has been a guide to what is LIFO liquidation and its definition.
 Here we discuss LIFO Liquidation examples along with its effect on financial statements, advantages, and disadvantages.
 You can learn more about accounting from the following articles –